-In my role as Co-Founder and Head of Corporate Development at ASG, my job is to identify and execute acquisitions of bootstrapped SaaS companies.
+In my role as Co-Founder and Head of Corporate Development at ASG, my job is to identify and execute acquisitions of bootstrapped SaaS businesses.
 I’ve had the privilege of working with a few thousand Founders over the years and SaaS valuation always comes up.
 The most common question I hear is “What is my company worth?”

-The 3 most common misconceptions about valuing your SaaS business
+The 3 most common mistakes founders make when trying to get a SaaS valuation

 - Comparing yourself to a recently sold competitor.
 Context is key.
 The buyer could have a range of motives that allowed them to value higher or lower than expected (i.e. strategic acquisition in a space, the business has the largest client in the industry, etc.)

 - Comparing yourself to the public market.
 Size matters.
 Salesforce and Oracle have revenue in the billions.
 Comparing yourself to companies at this kind of scale doesn’t set you up for realistic expectations.

 - Using a valuation service firm.
 A valuation firm is going to value all businesses virtually the same, no matter the industry.
-Software businesses are inherently more valuable because the revenue model naturally allows for recurring revenue and cost efficient growth.
+SaaS businesses are inherently more valuable because the revenue model naturally allows for recurring revenue and cost efficient growth.
 Valuation firms don’t take this into account.
 They value the discounted cash flow, not the recurring revenue, meaning you won’t get the premium bump you deserve.
 If you’re looking for a conservative take, this is the way to go.

 Start with the Rule of 40

-The rule of 40 is a metric for assessing the health of a SaaS business and is based on two important metrics: growth rate and profit margin.
+The rule of 40 is a key SaaS metric for assessing the health of a SaaS business and is based on two important metrics: growth rate and profit margin.